tommyziegler/posts.tommyziegler.com/HowToIncreaseTheQualityOfYourQtProject.md

 The most important part is Test-Driven-Development, the team should learn how to create code and features ONLY with the needed tests.
 I know that's really hard at the beginning.
 The easiest way for me at the beginning was to write the test code after I wrote the functionality, also if the Test-first approach should be your target.

+There exists a useful Tutorial on the Qt-Project site: http://qt-project.org/doc/qt-4.8/qtestlib-tutorial1.html

 This useful selfwritten Qt-Cpp macro helps a lot to easy write quickly new test classes.
 ```C++
 #ifndef TOMMYZIEGLERSTESTFRAMEWORKQT_H